 The Budget Deal Seeks to Halt and Reverse this Alarming Trend

 This budget seeks, in part, to stop and reverse the trend of increased detentions by ICE.
 Indeed, the legislation calls for ICE to reduce its detention numbers to below 40,520 by October of 2019.
 Though, the budget deal does give ICE some additional discretion — it includes funding for up to 45,000 beds for immigrant detainees.

 Whether this bill actually works to constrain the actions of the Trump Administration and federal immigration enforcement agencies remains to be seen.
 Undoubtedly, more action is required to protect the rights of immigrants.
 It is imperative that Congress exercises its rightful authority and conducts rigorous oversight of the Trump Administration and all of the administrative agencies that fall under the executive branch.

 Call Our California Immigration Attorney Today

-At the Law Office of Joshua L. Goldstein, PC, we are proud to be a full service immigration law firm.
-To get immediate assistance with your immigration case, please reach out to our Los Angeles immigration attorney today.
+At the Goldstein Immigration Lawyers, we are proud to be a full service immigration law firm.
+To get immediate assistance with your immigration case, please reach out to our immigration attorney in Los Angeles today.
 From our law office in Los Angeles, we represent clients all over Southern California, including in Thousand Oaks, Malibu, Calabasas, Santa Monica, Burbank, and Beverly Hills.
 Call us at (213) 262-2000.